 IF YOU AREN’T DOING IT, WHY YOU SHOULD

 Think strength training is just for young people?
 Does the idea of using weights intimidate you?
 You’re not alone.
-But as we age, it’s even more importance that we embrace the weights!
+But as we age, it’s even more important that we embrace the weights!

 SARCOPENIA, it’s the technical medical term that describes how our muscles shrink or atrophy as we age.
 You might think, so what?
 I’m not an elite athlete or play competitive sports and having a buff body isn’t super high on the priority list.
 Did you know that it is one of the most important causes of functional decline and loss of independence in older adults?
 Muscle loss not only results in a decrease of strength and power but also affects our balance and coordination.
 Think of how well you can catch yourself when slipping on ice or stumbling on a curb.
 If you do hit the ground, how dense are your bones?
 More walking, swimming and/or running will not reverse this process of aging.